-There are no U.S. Government operated schools (DODDS) in Portugal but there are several International English speaking schools in the Lisbon area.
+There are no U.S. Government operated schools (DoDEA) in Portugal but there are several International English-speaking schools in the Lisbon area.
 Some also offer the International Baccalaureate (IB) Program.
 The choice of schools is naturally based on individual parental desire and existing vacancies in the required grade.
-Some of the schools require uniforms, which may be purchased locally.
+Some of the schools require uniforms which can be purchased locally.
 Cost of lunches and certain extra-curricular activities are not paid by the Department of Defense and are considered parental responsibilities.
-Bus services are provided by most schools, and the cost is included with the school tuition.
-Please do not enroll or register your child in a school until you have contacted the Dependent Education Liaison (DEL) Mrs. Aline Schwamborn (aschwamborn@jhlb.nato.int).
+Bus services are provided by most schools and the cost is included with the school tuition.
+Please do not enroll or register your child in a school until you have contacted the Community and School Liaison Officer Mrs. Carolyn Panchella (Carolyn.panchella@eu.navy.mil).

 The school year is from September through June (calendars differ per school), term holidays are Christmas and Easter.
 Breaks will coincide with Portuguese national holidays whenever possible.
 School grade structure is very similar to the U.S. grade structure.
 The school authorities place the children based upon the ability and aptitude of each child.
 You have the freedom to choose the school that better suits your family and may contact them directly for more information.
-School's websites are listed below, please note, these are only some of the schools available:
+School's websites are listed below.
+Please note these are only some of the schools available:

 St. Dominic's International School

 Outeiro de Ploima - Arneiro

 2775 Sao Domingos de Rana - Portugal

-Tel: 21-444-0434
+Tel: 21-444-0434 www.dominics-int.org/

-www.dominics-int.org/